-As we are heading back to school (and back to the physical classroom!), it’s always inspiring to see everyone’s creative classroom setups.
+As we gear up to head back to school, it’s always inspiring to see everyone’s creative classroom setups.
 Here are some of our favorite ideas to design a space that is inviting, engaging, and student-centered!

 1. Put Student Work on Display